|Birth: ||Oct. 19, 1950|

 Kim continued working as a civilian federal contractor specializing in ground radar electronics, maintenance and operations.
 He spent many years in the Marshall Islands, a time that he loved.
-He could bicycle all over the island in a matter of minutes, and he kept a salt water tank in his little residence, adding new fish by snorkeling into the ocean just a few steps away.
+He could bicycle all over his little island in a matter of minutes, and adding new fish to his salt water tank was as easy as snorkeling into the ocean just a few steps away.
 Illness took him off of Kwajalein, but after he recovered he continued in a similar job near his new home in Henderson, Nevada.

 Kim served his country as an Army man and as a civilian for over 40 years, but he was most proud of his daughter Andrea.
 To see them side by side- Kim with his red hair, and Andrea with her gorgeous auburn waves- was to know they were father and daughter.
 He was at his happiest whenever he was near her.

 Kim had many interests.
 He enjoyed exploring and photographing the great outdoors, playing his guitars, reading, building intricate wooden ship replicas, and collecting unique memorabilia, among many other things.
 He loved finally having his own home after so many years spent all over the world, and filled it with hundreds of mementos from his travels.